 On average, Google Adsense pays $1-$15 per 1000 visitors.
 You’d need about 145,000 visitors to your blog to earn $1,000 per month.

 MediaVine will pay about double the amount of Adsense but has a minimum requirement of 25,000 pageviews a month.

 Another alternative is AdThrive which pays the highest amount.
 A big downside is that it also has the highest traffic requirement of 100,000 pageviews a month.

 How to Start a Blog with No Money

-While you can get away with using a free WordPress theme, you’ll have other miscellaneous costs, such as using keyword research tools and logo creation.
+While you can get away with using a free WordPress theme, you’ll have other miscellaneous costs, such as keyword research tools and logo creation.

 Starting a blog is like starting a business, so expect to create a budget to invest in your business throughout the year.